jeffreykegler/old_kollos/notes/misc/strand.md

 the other is
 a 'reverse nucleotide'.

-Let one of `g1`'s pre-strand rules be
+Let one of `g-orig`'s pre-strand rules be
 ```
      X ::= A B C
 ```